bartreardon/GlassBar/README.md

 ### How to use

+GlassBar is signed and notarized.
 Download the DMG from the [releases](https://github.com/bartreardon/GlassBar/releases) page.
 Open.
 Run the app.

 To quit, use the status bar menu item